Employers liability insurance is a business insurance policy that virtually all firms employing people must take out by law.

 What is Employers liability insurance?

 The legal requirement for employers to purchase employers liability insurance was introduced under The Employers’ Liability (Compulsory Insurance) Act 1969.
-The Act requires virtually all employers to have a minimum level of insurance to cover any claims for compensation from employees.

-The Health and Safety Executive (HSE), is responsible for enforcing the law on employers’ liability insurance.
+The Health and Safety Executive (HSE) is responsible for enforcing the law on employers’ liability insurance.

 When businesses are NOT required to have employers liability insurance